Prevent Goose from Accessing Files

 The .gooseignore feature currently only affects tools in the Developer extension.
 Other extensions are not restricted by these rules.

-file at the root of the directory you'd like it applied to.
+- Local ignore file - Create a .gooseignorefile at the root of the directory you'd like it applied to.
 These restrictions will only apply when working in a specific directory.

 # Ignore specific files by name